 Onyx Coffee - Colombia Aponte Village

-This year's offering has been extra laborious as Onyx cupped through an extraordinary amount of small farms in the village finally purchasing 18 in total and homogenizing them at origin.
-This is their best Aponte release to date and hats off to the producers and Onyx's cupping team for this offering.
+This year's offering has been extra laborious as we cupped through an extraordinary amount of small farms in the village finally purchasing 18 in total and homogenizing them at origin.
+This is Onyx's best Aponte release to date and hats off to the producers and their cupping team for this offering.

 The second reason is the way the coffee is processed.
 Usually, coffee in Colombia is fermented and washed after its picked and de-pulped.
 In this case, the coffee was dried before being washed.
 The intense fermentation process that occurs when coffee is dried without washing its mucilage (honey-like substance around the seed) leads to a cup profile of intense ripe red fruit, that reminds us of cherries and strawberries.
 This process is very delicate, and if done incorrectly or without the proper conditions can lead to vinegar notes and a terrible cup of coffee.
 Weather in this region is perfect for this type of drying, as the heavy and cold winds that cross the canyon permit an even and fast drying process of the coffee seed, even covered by its mucilage.